nickpinheiro/azure-saas-sdk/README.md

 - ida:TenantId
 - ida:ClientId
 - ida:AppKey
+5. Load the SaaS Provider web app, select a Plan, provide a Tenant 'Name' and submit.
+Your first tenant will be created in the '[SaaS Provider]-[Environment]-Tenants' Resource Group.

 ## Downloads
 Download the companion slide deck from the 2018 Microsoft Azure + AI Conference: